mozilla/REALISE-Performance/README.md

 ## Work done

 Currently, the work done has revolved around extracting data from Mozilla system and try different change point detection techniques to detect anomalies in Mozilla data.
 The work that has been done exists in the folders `data` and `scripts`.
 Both of them have explanatory README files.
 Check them out for more details.

-## scripts & notebooks overview
+## Scripts & notebooks overview

-The `scripts` folder contains scripts and notebooks respectively to extract performance-related data from [Treeherder API](https://treeherder.mozilla.org/docs/), tranform them, and do preliminary analysis on them.
+The `scripts` folder contains scripts and notebooks respectively to extract performance-related data from [Treeherder API](https://treeherder.mozilla.org/docs/), transform them, and do preliminary analysis on them.
 Performance-related alerts are extracted from one year ago (from beginning of May 2023 to the beginning of May 2024).

 The artifact is organized like this: